 Hungary reveals new ideas to increase birth numbers by 2030

+Hungary's prime minister says the government... .
 Hungarian Prime Minister Viktor Orban delivers his speech during the Demographic Forum of the Budapest Family Summit conference in Budapest, Hungary, Thursday May 25, 2017.
-Hungary's prime minister says the government will reduce mortgages for families with three or more children and build or renovate many nurseries to help boost the country's birth rate.

 Discussions